 Retinal imaging takes a digital picture of the back of your eye.
-It shows the retina (where light and images hit), the optic disk (a spot on the retina that holds the optic nerve, which sends information to the brain), and blood vessels.
+It shows the retina (where light and images hit), the optic disc (a spot on the retina that holds the optic nerve, which sends information to the brain), and blood vessels.
 This helps your optometrist or ophthalmologist find certain diseases and check the health of your eyes.

 Who Gets This Test?